alinex/node-builder/README.md

 `-C` or `--no-colors` can be used to disable the colored output.

-### Command: `clean`

-Remove all automatically generated files.
-This will bring you to the initial state of the system.
-To create a usable system you have to build it again.

-It will delete compiled files, generated documentation and the generated log files.
-With the `--all` option it will also delete config files, data and node_modules.

 ### Command: `doc`

 Generate the documentation this will create the documentation in the `doc`